dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 offsetDateTime.toInstant => 2020-03-10T11:08:25.596795Z
 ```

-DST(Daylight saving time) is a practice to move time by one hour forward in spring and 1 hour back in fall(november).
+DST(Daylight saving time) is a practice to move time by one hour forward in spring (March) and 1 hour back in fall (November).
+On the 13th of March 2016, USA moved 1 hour forward, so after 1.59 it was 3.00 pm.
+So when you add 1 hour to 1.30, you don’t get 2.30 but 3.30.
+Also notice change in UTC offset.
+Please note, that diff is still 1 hour.
 ```java
 import java.time.*;
 import java.time.temporal.ChronoUnit;